CaiB/CC.NET-Website/content/jp/docs/general/gettingstarted.md

 ## Installation

-#### .NET Runtime
+#### .NET Desktop Runtime
-The .NET Runtime is needed in order to run ColorChord.NET.
-Currently, ColorChord.NET is built against **.NET 5**.
-There are 2 versions: The **.NET Runtime**, which is required, and the .NET SDK, which is larger, and is only needed if you want to develop .NET software.
+The .NET Desktop Runtime is needed in order to run ColorChord.NET.
+Currently, ColorChord.NET is built against **.NET 7**.
+There are 2 versions: The **.NET Desktop Runtime**, which is required, and the .NET SDK, which is larger, and is only needed if you want to develop .NET software.
 The SDK includes the Runtime as well.

-You can download the .NET 5 Runtime from Microsoft here, it works on Windows, Linux, and macOS:
+You can download the .NET 7 Desktop Runtime from Microsoft here, it works on Windows, Linux, and macOS:
-<a class="btn btn-primary btn-lg px-4 mb-2" href="https://dotnet.microsoft.com/download/dotnet/current/runtime" role="button">Download .NET Runtime</a>
+<a class="btn btn-primary btn-lg px-4 mb-2" href="https://dotnet.microsoft.com/download/dotnet/current/runtime" role="button">Download .NET Desktop Runtime</a>

+#### Visual C++ Runtime
+It is **very likely you already have this installed** on your computer, because many different applications rely on it.
+If you do get an error about a missing DLL, please install the Microsoft Visual C++ Redistributable.
+You can get the [x64 version from here](https://aka.ms/vs/17/release/vc_redist.x64.exe) (most likely what you need), or the [ARM64 version from here](https://aka.ms/vs/17/release/vc_redist.arm64.exe) (applicable only to some newer tablets/laptops).

 #### ColorChord.NET
 Once you have the .NET Runtime installed, you'll need to download ColorChord.NET.
 You will have 2 choices: